14th May 1989, Park Street, Bankside, London

 At the time, I was living just off Bermondsey Street.
-I had a keen interest in Elizabethan London, and in archaeology generally, so I needed little persuasion to be an early and frequent visitor at the site, not least because my cycle route to work took me down Park Street if I so chose.
+I had a keen interest in Elizabethan London and in archaeology generally, so I needed little persuasion to be an early and frequent visitor at the site, not least because my cycle route to work took me down Park Street if I so chose.
 As the story unfolded, it soon became clear that what little was remaining of the playhouse would not survive an argument with a bulldozer and the campaign to ‘Save the Rose’ was born.
-Benefitting from the support of many leading actors of the day, the campaign quickly gathered momentum and media interest from around the world ensured that the developers IMRY, English Heritage and the Thatcher government, were all kept on their toes.
+Benefitting from the support of many leading actors of the day, the campaign quickly gathered momentum and media interest from around the world, ensuring that the developers IMRY, English Heritage and the Thatcher government were kept on their toes.

 The ongoing events were, however, met with bemusement by some local residents.
-Southwark after all had been in decline for many years.
-It is unlikely that many of the great or the good would have ventured further than the National Theatre or the Old Vic, had it not been for the Rose – with the notable exception of Sam Wanamaker, that is.
-Philip Henlowe’s 16th century Rose, however, was no ordinary theatre, boasting a company of writers and stars including Marlowe, Jonson, Kyd, Shakespeare, Edward Alleyn and others, and these connections clearly helped to provide a powerful case for preserving the remains.
+Southwark, after all, had been in decline for many years.
+It is unlikely that many of the great or the good would have ventured further than the National Theatre or the Old Vic had it not been for the Rose – with the notable exception of Sam Wanamaker, that is.
+However, Philip Henlowe’s 16th-century Rose was no ordinary theatre, boasting a company of writers and stars, including Marlowe, Jonson, Kyd, Shakespeare, Edward Alleyn and others.
+These connections clearly helped to provide a powerful case for preserving the remains.

-On Sunday 14th May with the dig in its final day, the Rose’s future was still unresolved, and the stage seemed destined to disappear once again beneath a towering office block.
-Morning turned into afternoon and campaigners continued to arrive, determined to lever maximum pressure on all parties.
-It was apparent to many that this was going to be a day of great tension, and some campaigners were perfectly prepared to occupy the site in order to prevent developers from moving in.
+On Sunday, 14th May, with the dig on its final day, the Rose’s future was still unresolved, and the stage seemed destined to disappear once again beneath a towering office block.
+Morning turned into afternoon, and campaigners continued arriving, determined to put maximum pressure on all parties.
+It was apparent to many that this was going to be a day of great tension, and some campaigners were prepared to occupy the site to prevent developers from moving in.